churkenberg/ab_test/README.md

 It remains to be seen which of the AB groups showed the best results.

-Columns:
+<h3>Columns:</h3>

-•AbGroup – the name of the AB group: Control/Test •user_id – user ID
+•AbGroup – the name of the AB group: Control/Test <br/>
+•user_id – user ID <br/>
-•time_stamp – the day of the event
+•time_stamp – the day of the event <br/>
-•install_date – the day the user installed the application •event_name is the technical name of the event (InAppPurchase – in case of purchase with money, ResourceSpend in case of purchase with in-game currency)
+•install_date – the day the user installed the application <br/>
+•event_name is the technical name of the event (InAppPurchase – in case of purchase with money, ResourceSpend in case of purchase with in-game currency) <br/>
-•platform – google / itunes platform
+•platform – google / itunes platform <br/>
-•network_name – the user installed the game based on the transition from advertising (Paid) or not (Organic) •country_name – the user's country
+•network_name – the user installed the game based on the transition from advertising (Paid) or not (Organic) <br/>
+•country_name – the user's country <br/>
-•Ingame Time – how many seconds the user spent in the game in total •LastCompletedLevel – the number of the last completed level •avg_energy_amount – how much energy the user had on average per day •revenue_on_event – the amount of money spent on the purchase of event products •revenue_on_other_activities – the rhubarb spent on other products, including gold •gold_on_event – gold spent on event progress •gold_on_other_activities – gold spent on other products
+•Ingame Time – how many seconds the user spent in the game in total <br/>
+•LastCompletedLevel – the number of the last completed level <br/>
+•avg_energy_amount – how much energy the user had on average per day <br/>
+•revenue_on_event – the amount of money spent on the purchase of event products <br/>
+•revenue_on_other_activities – the rhubarb spent on other products, including gold <br/>
+•gold_on_event – gold spent on event progress <br/>
+•gold_on_other_activities – gold spent on other products <br/>